-A few weeks ago, I shared my plans to start the social media project and what it is all about right here.
+A while back, I shared my plans to start the social media project and what it is all about right here.

 In a nutshell, I plan to try various strategies to build a social media following outside of Niche Pursuits and see what kind of revenue I can generate from that social audience.
 In my last post, I explained exactly how I built a brand new Facebook page to over 10,000 followers in just 17 days.